activethinkers

 Take time to reflect

-‘Please, get well and go back consuming.’
+This mechanism has been highlighted by the pandemic too.
+‘Please, get well and go back to consuming.’
 Otherwise, the world stops, because modern life revolves 90% around consumption.

-Overconsumption and the freedom of buying
+Overconsumption and the freedom to buy

-We over-consume blindly, to the point of harming our planet.
+We overconsume blindly, to the point of harming our planet.
 Which means that we, humans, aren’t really smart.

-Active thinkers and thoughtful consuming
+Active thinkers and thoughtful consumption

 Active thinkers consider the long haul, so they consider their actions within a long-term vision.
 It’s fundamental to become conscious about what we consume and how.
 Unless we want to discover the consequences of our actions once the damage is a reality.

-The freedom of buying Read More »
+The Freedom To Buy Read More »

-When we say that our work is not for everyone, it shouldn’t be seen as a sign of arrogance.
+When we say that our work is not for all, it shouldn’t be seen as a sign of arrogance.
 On the contrary, if you ponder a little on the true meaning, you will perceive that it denotes a genuine and realistic approach.

 Can we truly please everyone?
 No, obviously, we cannot.

 Pleasing everyone is a naive goal, and though it’s impossible to accomplish, the downside of trying is that it generates a bazaar of elements.
 A fragmented and undefined proposal where everything is possible, but nothing stands out.
 Because there is no soul.
 No clarity.
+The truth is that you have to be honest to say that what you do is not for everyone.

 Over about twenty-five years in the fashion field, we saw the rise and fall of the system.
 A fast-paced environment in which profit and marketing took over creativity.
 And ultimately, it led to the exploitation of people and the planet.
 This system now needs a new air, something more, beyond that glossy facade.
 Creative visions supported by a conscious approach.

-We are a drop in the ocean, but we are trying to bring a different viewpoint, providing a deeper meaning to fashion, and rediscovering its true beauty.
+We are a drop in the ocean, but we are trying to bring a different perspective, providing a deeper meaning to fashion, and rediscovering its true beauty.
 And therefore evolve to the next level.

 Our selection and thoughts are for those who appreciate the value of unconventional work that falls outside an imposed system.
 We aim to interact with individuals who are not passive consumers but active thinkers.
 Those who want to be informed because they are not stuck in the past or constrained by pointless rules but constantly evolving.

-Not for all – Arrogance or honesty?
+Not For All – Arrogance Or Honesty?
 Read More »